kdenhartog/Personal-Blog/_posts/2025-11-16-prediction-market-security-hedge.md

 funds.
 In this case, the prediction market on the price would behave similarly to how an options contract works, hedging the risk.

-However, what if we wanted to hedge some other type of risk, such as the loss of funds due to a protocol hack occurring on Aave, which made it so the stablecoin reward protocol couldn't return funds to the user?
+However, what if we wanted to hedge some other type of risk, such as the loss of funds due to a protocol hack occurring on Aave, which made it, so the stablecoin reward protocol couldn't return funds to the user?
 We could achieve this by betting "no" on a prediction market that won't be hacked before a set time.
 If the protocol doesn't get hacked, then the fees won from the prediction market are